lizmat/raku-all-modules/jonathanstowe/Lumberjack/README.md

 # Licence and Copyright

-This is free software, please see the LICENCE file for full description.
+This is free software, please see the [LICENCE](LICENCE) file for full description.

-    © Jonathan Stowe 2016
+© Jonathan Stowe 2016, 2017